Skip to footer content

 Generating and Displaying Barcode Images Using IronBarcode

-Now our environment is set up, we can get started on how to write code to generate barcode image in ASP.NET MVC dynamically.
+Now our environment is set up, we can get started on how to write code to generate a barcode image in ASP.NET MVC dynamically.

 First, create a class under the model folder named GenerateBarcodeModel.cs